giantswarm/release-operator/docs/workflow.md

   state: active
 ```

 The only part of the release that this operator cares for is the list of components in the spec.
-It will make sure to deploy all of the components that have `releaseOperatorDeploy` set to true.
+It will make sure to deploy all of the components that have `releaseOperatorDeploy`
+set to true.
 So in the example above, it will ignore `ignore-me` and deploy `deploy-me` on the CP.

 #### What does deploying mean?

 So as you can see from the example above, each component can have a subset of the following fields:
 * `catalog`: which catalog to take the component from? (e.g. control-plane-catalog, control-plane-test-catalog)
-* `nam`e: name of the component.
+* `name`: name of the component.
-* `referenc`e: reference of the component.
-Enables testing of untagged commits/branches.
+* `reference`: reference of the component.
+Used for testing and alternative tags for existing versions.
 * `releaseOperatorDeploy`: controls if this operator will deploy the component.
 * `version`: version of the component.

-On each reconcile loop release-operator does the following:
+On each reconciliation loop, release-operator does the following:
-1. Iterate over all of the releases on the CP.
+1. Iterate over all of the Release CRs on the CP.
-1. Undeploy all components currently not referred by any release.
+1. Undeploy all components currently not referenced by any release.
-1. For each release, deploy all the components that have `releaseOperatorDeploy` set to `true`.
+1. Deploy all components referenced by at least one release that have `releaseOperatorDeploy` set to `true`.

 Let's go into a little more details of what deploying a component actually means.
 For each component, release-operator will create an App CR on the CP.
-For example, the App CR for `deploy-me` component of the release above will look like this:
+For example, the App CR
+for `deploy-me` component of the release above will look like this:

 ```
 apiVersion: application.giantswarm.io/v1alpha1